jackowild/CpuUsagePercentageDotNetCoreExample/README.md

 dotnet run
 ```

-It will report the cpu usage and will match up with task manager.
+It will report the cpu usage % of the process and will match up with task manager.